Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 A big mistake many people make is to simply use a contact form.

 This is a passive approach that slows down the whole process of getting in touch with your future clients.
-It requires extra steps (emailing, calling) that burdens them and makes them think twice about whether they really want to reach out to you.
+It requires extra steps (emailing, calling) that burden them and make them think twice about whether they really want to reach out to you.

-You want to strike when the iron is hot – when they are excited to hear from you so they can get started ASAP.
-Do this by having a single step that requires a single click of the mouse to connect with you.
+You want to strike when the iron is hot—when they are excited to hear from you so they can get started as soon as possible.
+To do this, create a single step that requires a single mouse click to connect with you.

 Calendly is a good example of a scheduling app that will let you do this.
 All the prospective client has to do is scan your available time slots and pick one that works for them for a call.
 Done.

-One way to entice prospective clients is by offering them a taste of your training at a free or discounted rate.
+One way to entice prospective clients is to offer them a free or discounted trial of your training.

-If you like to run online fitness challenges, this is the option to go with.
-A short, free fitness challenge – e.g., 10 day weight loss blast, or 21-day summer shred – is a fun and high value offering that motivated prospects will be eager to join.
+If you like to run online fitness challenges, this is the option for you.
+A short, free fitness challenge—e.g., a 10-day weight loss blast or 21-day summer shred—is a fun and high-value offering that motivated prospects will be eager to join.

 To make the process as easy as possible for your future client, go with an online personal training app that will automate the entire challenge for you.
-The simpler the process is, the more likely your clients and prospects are to stick with you and see results.
+The simpler the process, the more likely your clients and prospects will stick with you and see results.
 This will make them excited to commit to more of your services.

 TrainerFu is a good example – their software will let you automate everything from registration and payment to delivering workout videos.